ferecgithub/Questions-Git/GitQuestionsAndAnswers.md

     * The "git push" command sends changes from the local repository to a remote repository (such as GitHub or Bitbucket).
 This allows changes to be shared with other collaborators and creates a centralized version history for the project.

 19. What is an Atomic commit?
+    Atomic commit is committing a feature or a change in the smallest, meaningful, and consistent way possible.
+This ensures that commits are made in a consistent and clean manner, making it easier to revert if necessary.

 20. What does Repository mean?
 21. What is "git tag"?
 How does it differ from "git branch"?
 22. What third-party tools and applications can we use to visually interact with Git?